When you look at the world of ecommerce, there’s no denying that a lot has happened in just a short amount of time.

 On top of local currency and payment methods, adding local acquiring will allow you to accept card payments from your customers in their local currency through a local bank network.
 This is known to improve your authorization rates and increase conversion.
 Developing and maintaining local acquiring requires a local entity and expertise.
 Your best option is to find an experienced partner that can do this for you, so you can focus on your core competencies.

 There’s no telling where commerce will go next.
-But with the right preparedness and forward thinking (armed with the five steps above) you can grab a piece of the “explosive growth” and realize your 2021 goals.
+But with the right preparedness and forward thinking (armed with the five steps above) you can grab a piece of the “explosive growth” and realize even your business’s loftiest goals.